 - Erythrocyte sedimentation rate (ESR).
 This test measures how quickly red blood cells fall to the bottom of a test tube.
 When swelling and inflammation are present, the blood’s proteins clump together and become heavier than normal.
 They fall and settle faster at the bottom of the test tube.
 The faster the blood cells fall, the more severe the inflammation.

 - C-reactive protein (CRP).
-This is a blood test to help find inflammation or an infection.
+This blood test helps find inflammation or an infection.

 - Blood culture.
-This is a blood test that looks for bacteria or other germs in the blood.
+This blood test looks for bacteria or other germs in the blood.